 About the Artist

 Nancy A. Scherl is a fine art portrait photographer based in New York City.
-She distinguishes between her staged portraiture series and her visual stories–the former being social commentary; the latter being social documentary.
-Stylistically, Nancy emulates cinema verite’ and incorporates Cartier Bresson’s ‘decisive moment.’
-In her documentary work, she blurs the boundaries between pictorial, social documentary and street genres.
-Nancy refers to most of her documentary work as her ‘non-staged realities.’
+She distinguishes between her staged portraiture series, which she refers to as her staged realities and her visual, non-staged, stories which she refers to as her non-staged realities–the former being social commentary; the latter being social documentary.
+Stylistically, Nancy emulates cinema verite’ and incorporates Cartier Bresson’s decisive moment in her work, and she often blurs the boundaries between pictorial, social documentary and street genres.

-In Nancy’s earier work, her fictionalized portraits are constructions which she refers to as her ‘staged fantasies'.
+In Nancy’s earlier work, (Please reference Nancy’s Archives gallery) her fictionalized , mixed media portraits are constructions which she refers to as her ‘staged fantasies'.
 As a provocateur, she lures viewers into her scientifically impossible visual worlds, designed to intrigue viewers into considering anew their formerly trusted points of view and aspects of the human condition.
-(Macrocosmic Exaggerations Gallery)
+(Macrocosmic Exaggerations Gallery).
+Nancy has also enjoyed working with mixed media and alternative processes such as with encaustic, polaroid transfers, cyanotypes, ecodyes on fabric and gold leaf (visit her Archives gallery).

 Nancy completed an MFA in Photography, Video and Related Media at New York City’s School of Visual Arts, following her undergraduate studies in documentary and fine art photography at the University of Wisconsin-Madison.
 She is a Life Member of the American Society of Media Photographers, where she served as a board member from 2016 to 2019.
 Nancy served as board member of the Katonah Museum Artist’s Association in Katonah, NY (2017-2024) as President emerita, (2020-2022), as well as Treasurer, Archivist and Co-Chair of Programs.
 She founded, produced and moderated SHOP-TALK, a round table discussion series about art, produced for the KMAA.